drujensen/diabetes/playground/diabetes.md

 ## Create the Model

-We will now create a model using SHAINet:
+We will now create a model using SHAInet:
 ```playground
 require "shainet"